 Thoroughly cleanse with vinegar and baking soda.
 First, make a paste with equal parts baking soda and water.
 Massage it through the hair and scalp and rinse thoroughly with a 50/50 solution of lukewarm water and vinegar.
 Some may need to do this twice to remove dirt and buildup.
 The baking soda acts as a scrubbing and softening agent.
 The vinegar helps remove buildup and provides a clean rinse.
 Also, when the two blend together, it creates a bubbling action that helps remove residue.
+Do this about once per month to remove buildup.

 Follow up with an egg wash.
 Get one egg and a small container.
 Separate the egg white from the yolk.
 You can save the yolk for food or other purposes, so as not to waste it.
 If you have thick or long hair, you may need to use more than one egg.
 The egg white is your wash.
 You can add a drop of pure almond oil to the egg white for extra shine.
 Saturate the hair with the egg white wash.
 Leave it on for about a minute.
 Then, rinse thoroughly.

-Keep up the egg wash and avocado mask.
-In order to maintain this healthy look, be sure to repeat the egg was and avocado mask regularly.
+Keep up the egg wash and avocado conditioner mask.
+In order to maintain this healthy look, be sure to repeat the egg wash and avocado mask regularly.
 I recommend doing this 3-4 times per week.
 It should replace your normal shampoo and conditioning routine.
 You will probably notice that over time, the hair starts to look healthier and healthier.
 The protein in the egg whites helps the hair shine and also adds strength and helps prevent breakage.
 The avocado mask helps moisturize, strengthen, and seal split ends.
 It also contributes to the shine and manageability.

 *The information herein is for informational purposes only and is not meant to replace the advice of a licensed medical professional.
 Always consult an appropriately-licensed specialist when it comes to your health.